jasonbayton/11ty/_src/projects/kiosk-app-generator/support/get-started.md

 4. Configure the **layout**: orientation, rows and columns, icon size.
 Presets cover common grids, and custom values can go up to 20x20.
 When XL icon size is selected, an optional grow-to-cell toggle can let icons expand into sparse cells on large displays.
 5. Add **apps**: paste the package name of each app you want to tile, choose the row and column, and add a label override if the device's normal app label is not suitable.
 6. Add **folders** if needed.
 Each folder sits on one grid cell and can contain 2-9 apps, shown in the order you enter them.
+7. Optionally set an **auto-launch** package and grace period if the launcher should return to a primary app after foregrounding.
-7. Pick the **wallpaper** source: upload an image, supply an HTTPS URL for runtime fetch, or leave blank to use KAG's default procedural gradient wallpaper.
+8. Pick the **wallpaper** source: upload an image, supply an HTTPS URL for runtime fetch, or leave blank to use KAG's default procedural gradient wallpaper.
-8. Configure **settings access**: choose which Android Settings intents end users can reach from inside the launcher, or delegate the gear to [MANAGED SETTINGS](/projects/managed-settings/).
+9. Configure **settings access**: choose which Android Settings intents end users can reach from inside the launcher, or delegate the gear to [MANAGED SETTINGS](/projects/managed-settings/).
 See [supported configurations](/projects/kiosk-app-generator/support/supported-configurations) for the full list.
+10. Optionally configure **admin escape** if field techs or admins need a hidden, password-gated drawer of extra apps that are not shown on the main grid.
-9. Pick the **signing mode**: Bayton-signed for the fastest path, Release-signed to use your own certificate, or Debug for sideload testing.
+11. Pick the **signing mode**: Bayton-signed for the fastest path, Release-signed to use your own certificate, or Debug for sideload testing.
-10. Pick the **output format**: APK for direct EMM push, AAB for upload to Managed Google Play.
+12. Pick the **output format**: APK for direct EMM push, AAB for upload to Managed Google Play.
-11. Submit.
+13. Submit.
 The result panel will show whether the build is queued, building, complete or failed.
 If other builds are ahead of yours, it will show the queue position and an estimated wait.

 ## After the build